 Information or identity of sexual assault victims, suspected domestic violence victims, suicide or attempted suicide, psychiatric, drug or alcohol abuse patients will not be released.
-No information concerning prisoners will be released.
+Information concerning prisoners will not be released.

 The death of a patient may be reported to the authorities by the hospital, as required by law.
 Death of a patient is presumed to be a matter of public record and may be released by the hospital once the next of kin has been notified.
 Under HIPAA, we cannot share information with the media on the specifics about sudden, violent or accidental deaths or deaths from natural causes without the permission of the decendent's next-of-kin or other legal representative.

 No information of any kind, including but not limited to patient condition, may be released regarding minors.
 Minors are considered to be any patient age 17 and under.